MerrickMath/MerrickMath.github.io/2021Statistics.md

 * AP Classroom Sections 1.6-1.10

-A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> AP Statistics </a> </li>
+A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a> </li>

 ### Exam
 * The AP Statistics exam will be held on Thursday May 5, at 12PM.